 The start date you give must allow enough time for us to decide on your application.
-We need at least 12 weeks to make a decision on applications for over £30,000.
+We need at least eight weeks to make a decision on applications for £30,000 or less.

 We cannot fund any goods or services you have bought, ordered or contracted before we make a decision on your application.